 How much does SCOR provide to meeting organizers?

-The SCOR Capacity Develpment Committee will determine how much an event will be granted.
+The SCOR Capacity Development Committee will determine how much an event will be granted.
 Typically, meetings/conferences/workshops/trainings receive between $3,000-$10,000 USD, depending on SCOR’s budget and the relevance of the event to SCOR’s work.
-Meeting organizers decide how to distribute this amount amongst one or more recipients, who may receive either full or partial support for their travel (flights and other transportation, accomodation, meals, registration, and/or visa costs).
+Meeting organizers decide how to distribute this amount amongst one or more recipients, who may receive either full or partial support for their travel (flights and other transportation, accommodation, meals, registration, and/or visa costs).
+Organizers can describe preliminary plans for how funds may be distributed in their cover letter.

 What do we expect from meeting organizers?